 Response to comment: We have added this plot to the supplementary (Appendix M).
 In addition, we have expanded the discussion to explicitly acknowledge the increased error at RH >70%, noting that while average effects appeared limited, individual data points showed substantial variability.
 This aligns with prior work showing that light-scattering sensors can be more strongly affected under high humidity conditions.

-Lines 415-417:
+Lines 415-417: As also shown in Appendix M Figure S24 variability increased considerably at relative humidity above 70%, which should be considered when interpreting absolute concentrations in more humid environments.

 Comment 3: Lines 407-411.
 I disagree with how these statements are written.
 The monitoring domain (or time period) was quite dry, with only 2.7% of samples above an RH of 70%.
 And yet, the authors analyses show, quite clearly, that when RH>70%, the SPS30 has a high degree of bias (on the order of 50-100%).
 In many regions of the planet, RH is routinely above 70%.
 If someone in a more tropical or high-precipitation region were to read your conclusion, they would be very mislead about the statement: "This suggests that the used sensor is robust and reliable in its ability to accurately measure residential PM2.5 concentrations independent of ambient temperature and humidity."
 That statement is just plain false.
 First, the sensor may be precise, but it's not accurate.
 How is a sensor that is not accurate then deemed "reliable"?
 Second, the sensor is very biased when humidity is above 70%....there is no "independence" here between those two variables.
 Indeed, you showed that they were significantly associated!